Blendify/blender-manual/blender_docs/manual/game_engine/python_api/videotexture.rst

 ``scale``
    (*bool*).
-   Set to True to activate fast nearest neighbour scaling algorithm.
+   Set to True to activate fast nearest neighbor scaling algorithm.
    Texture width and height must be a power of 2.
    If the video picture size is not a power of 2, rescaling is required.
    By default ``bge.texture`` uses the precise but slow ``gluScaleImage()`` function.